dulilun/dulilun/README.md

 # Opennings

 Postdoc / research associate positions are available.
-Applicants with strong background in probability / statistics and specialized in random matrix theory / interacting particle systems are particularly welcomed.
+Applicants with strong background in probability / statistics and specialized in large-scale inference are particularly welcomed.

 <!---
 dulilun/dulilun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.